telephil9/vexed/README.md

 `r` redo last undo'ed edit.
 `l` look for a byte sequence within the file.
 `n` go to next matching occurence of looked sequence.
+`?` show the decode window that displays bytes as numbers of various sizes.
 Del or q exit the program.

 Feel free to drop me an email would you have any feature request.